News & Views

 Dixcart News features a selection of topical Articles.
 Please feel free to use ‘Search’ or the Filters below to locate the Article that best matches your needs and interests.

-Ceasing to be UK Tax Resident – Don’t Get It Wrong!
+Ceasing to be UK Tax Resident – Don’t Get it Wrong!

-Person A, Mrs Exiteer, explains to Person B, that she had lived in the UK for a long time as a resident “non-dom,” but that changes to the tax rules for longer term residents had meant that she had decided to leave the UK and cease being tax resident; “My friend told me I just had to spend fewer than 90 days each year in the UK.”
+Person A, Mrs Sunseeker, explains to Person B, that she had lived in the UK for a long time as a resident “non-dom,” but that changes to the tax rules for longer term residents had meant that she had decided to leave the UK and cease being tax resident; “My friend told me I just had to spend fewer than 90 days each year in the UK.” she declares.

-Background for Mrs Exiteer
+Background for Mrs Sunseeker

-Mrs Exiteer moved to the UK in the early 2000s, as a student.
+Mrs Sunseeker moved to the UK in the early 2000s, as a student.
 After graduating, she was offered a job in the financial services industry.
 She has been very successful and accumulated significant personal wealth.

 - Spent more than 90 days in the UK in both of the previous two tax years;

 - Will have available accommodation in the UK;

 - Has a UK tax resident spouse and will continue to do so;